-^{ 2023} figure included \$879,820 of disbursements that were paid to EJA as part of a one-off costs settlement (revenue is shown under Client Reimbursements).
-These were paid on to the barristers and cost experts in the matter.
+2023 figure included \$879,820 of disbursements that were paid to EJA as part of a one-off costs settlement.
+In 2024, a smaller one-off costs settlement covered \$272,728 of disbursements.
+The revenue from the settlement is shown under Client Reimbursements.
+These were paid on to the barristers in the matter.